isc-projects/stork/doc/usage.rst

 The local server is the DHCP server (daemon) belonging to the application for which the status is displayed.
 The remote server is its active HA partner.
-The remote server server belongs to a different apploication running on a different machine and this machine may or may not be monitored by Stork.
+The remote server server belongs to a different application running on a different machine and this machine may or may not be monitored by Stork.
 The status of both the local and the remote server is fetched by sending the `status-get <https://kea.readthedocs.io/en/latest/arm/hooks.html#the-status-get-command>`_